 The acceptance of bookings for group offers ends on the first day of the previous month.
 Bookings must therefore be made at least four weeks in advance.

+For enquiries by mail please use the contact form.
 Your query should include the following:

 - date and time (+ at least two other possible dates)